Dewalt DXGN14000 - 11700/14000W Portable Generator With Electric Start And Honda Engine

 Power & Run Time

-With a noise rating of 83 dBA (just slightly more noisy than garbage disposal), the generator's ignition is facilitated by a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 83 dBA (just slightly more noisy than an alarm clock), this generator gets running thanks to a simple and elegant electric starter (battery included).

 The DXGN14000's fuel tank, boasting 10 gallons, allows it to operate for around 8 hours at 50% load with a full tank (with an estimated fuel consumption of 1.25 GPH).